-Last Updated on 09/20/23 by Rose Palmer
+Last Updated on 03/23/26 by Rose Palmer

 Quilt Inspiration – I commemorated our bucket list trip to Jordan with a quilt inspired by pictures of the blankets the Bedouin use on their camels.

-I had fun photographing my quilt in various locations throughout our journey in Jordan including on our visits to Wadi Rum and Petra.
+I had fun photographing my quilt in various locations throughout our journey in Jordan, including on our visits to Wadi Rum and Petra.

 Unfortunately, I forgot to photograph the back of the quilt while I was in Jordan and had to photograph it closer to home.
-I guess that is another reason to have to go back for another visit to Jordan.
+I guess that is another reason to go back for another visit to Jordan.

-For the back, I took all the small leftover rectangles and made two long strips which I added as stipes down the length of the quilt.
+For the back, I took all the small leftover rectangles and made two long strips which I added as stripes down the length of the quilt.
 This is one of the many techniques I use for making interesting quilt backs.

 Once again, the quilt was beautifully quilted by my friend Cindy Carey at North Star Long Arm Quilting.